taivox/fatseebuuk/readme.md

 ### Option 1 - Recommended

+For Linux systems if you don't have Docker compose installed use `sudo apt install docker-compose`

 To run the project using docker, use `docker-compose up --detach`

 To view running containers, use `docker ps`